If We Don’t, Who Will?

 More Art is thrilled to announce If We Don’t, Who Will?, a public art commission by transdisciplinary artist Stephanie Dinkins.

-If We Don’t, Who Will? will be installed on the plaza at 300 Ashland Place in the Downtown Brooklyn Cultural District from June 26-September 28, 2025.
+If We Don’t, Who Will? was installed on the Plaza at 300 Ashland Place in the Downtown Brooklyn Cultural District from June 25-November 2, 2025.
 Designed in collaboration with renowned architects LOT-EK, the laboratory is housed in an upcycled shipping container, transforming the space into an interactive site for storytelling and exploration.
-Neighbors, community members, and passersby will be invited to contribute to a growing dataset of stories that reflect the vast diversity of human experience.
-The Stories We Tell Our Machines will evolve over the coming year across a variety of venues and taking a multitude of forms including DNA printing, community events, and an interactive app.
+Neighbors, community members, and passersby were invited to contribute to a growing dataset of stories that reflect the vast diversity of human experience.
+The Stories We Tell Our Machines will evolve over the coming years across a variety of venues and taking a multitude of forms including DNA printing, community events, and an interactive app.

 Stephanie Dinkins